Stanford-EAO/OPGEEv4/docs/source/intro.rst

 What is OPGEE?
 ====================

-The ``opgee`` package comprises a set of data files, Python modules, and a main driver script that implement the `Oil Production Greenhouse gas Emissions Estimator <https://eao.stanford.edu/research-areas/opgee>`_ (OPGEE).
+The ``opgee`` Python package comprises a set of data files, Python modules, and a main driver script that implement the `Oil Production Greenhouse gas Emissions Estimator <https://eao.stanford.edu/research-areas/opgee>`_ (OPGEE).
 This site documents OPGEEv4.
 Note that OPGEEv3 and earlier versions were implemented in Excel.